sathishvj/awesome-gcp-certifications/professional-cloud-architect.md

-# Google Cloud - Professional Cloud Architect
+# Professional Cloud Architect

 **Official Link:** https://cloud.google.com/certification/cloud-architect/

 **Length:** 2 hours

 **Registration fee:** $200 (plus tax where applicable).
+There is also a discount for those from countries with lower purchasing power parity.

 **Exam format:** Multiple choice and multiple select, taken in person at a test center.
-Locate a test center near you.

 **Recommended experience:**  3+ years of industry experience including 1+ years designing and managing solutions using GCP.